fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

 1. *LOAD0* is placed at the beginning of the ELF, the zero address is aligned naturally.
 2. *LOAD1* contains the sections 18\~23.
 To satisfy the alignment, vaddr is adjusted with an increment of 0x10000 against paddr.

+The `DYNAMIC` program header is used by the loader to dynamically link programs to their shared-library dependencies, as well as to apply *`relocations`* to a program to **fix up** program code and pointers if the program is loaded to a different address than it was expecting.
+We will look at the dynamic section and the linking and relocations process later in this chapter.

 ## dynamic section

+The dynamic segment is specific to executables that are dynamically linked and contains information necessary for the dynamic linker.
+This segment(includes only the `.dynamic` section) contains *tagged* values and pointers, including but not limited to the following:

+- List of shared libraries that are to be linked at runtime
+- The address/location of the Global offset table (`GOT`) discussed in the ELF Dynamic Linking section
+- Information about relocation entries

 Refer to [TIS - ELF v1.2](https://refspecs.linuxfoundation.org/elf/elf.pdf) | Book III: SYSV - 2.
 Program Loading and Dynamic Linking - Dynamic Linking - Dynamic Section.